 • Modern safety protocols prevent infections: Disposable needles and proper sterilization have virtually eliminated infection risks at reputable clinics.

-• Choose established clinics: Professional facilities like Nature Acupuncture maintain strict safety standards and employ qualified practitioners who understand proper technique.
+• Choose established clinics: Professional facilities like Nature Acupuncture maintain strict safety standards and only employ qualified practitioners who understand proper technique.

 FAQs